Table of Contents

 Should I Take the Bait?

-“Should I Take the Bait?” is a brief article which analyzes the arguments for and against responding to the ancient, age-old, low-life traditions of baiting (flaming)1) and trolling.
-As a warning, I do not intend to solve the question or provide a solution in this article.
+“Should I Take the Bait?” is a brief article which analyzes the arguments, for and against, responding to the ancient traditions of flamebaiting,1) trolling, ragebaiting, or whatever it's called now.
+Please be aware that this article does not intend to provide a definitive stance or solution.

 Arguments for